wendahere/JAWS/path/to/Sean.md

 3. If batteries were connected in series, they would not drain simultaneously, instead, the first battery would be the one to drain first. **Thus, the batteries would be in different voltages and would lead to overcharging.
 So all the more to get another charging module.**
 4. Reading the datasheet for the charging module, I found out that it has battery protection, meaning that it has a measure to deal with overcharging.
 However, the module battery protection only kicks in if the battery's voltage has reached 4.2 volts. **That means if my battery's max voltage(achieved when it reaches max capacity) is less than 4.2 volts, the battery is not protected at all, casuing overcharging**

-To conclude, I would need to make two modes for my power circuit, the first mode is for charging, the second mode is for outputing the power to the rest of the components
+To conclude, I would need to make two modes for my power circuit, the first mode is for charging , the second mode is for outputing the power to the rest of the components

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM4MjkzMjA2LDE1Mzk0Nzc0MDksLTEyOT
+eyJoaXN0b3J5IjpbLTIwMDU5MjU4ODQsNzM4MjkzMjA2LDE1Mz
-E5Mjc2MzgsMzM5NDA5MDk3LC0xNTgyMjExODc3LC02NTAxMTI1
+k0Nzc0MDksLTEyOTE5Mjc2MzgsMzM5NDA5MDk3LC0xNTgyMjEx
-MTksMTA5NjA0MzU2MywxMTE0NjgxOTg4LDYzMDUwODc5MywtNT
+ODc3LC02NTAxMTI1MTksMTA5NjA0MzU2MywxMTE0NjgxOTg4LD
-QyMTEwODk4LDIxMjM0Njk4LDE5NDIxMzQxNDIsMTkwNDUyMjc1
+YzMDUwODc5MywtNTQyMTEwODk4LDIxMjM0Njk4LDE5NDIxMzQx
-NywxODA0NTQ5NzAyLC0xNzMyMDEwMjY0LDkxMjg2NzM2MiwtNT
+NDIsMTkwNDUyMjc1NywxODA0NTQ5NzAyLC0xNzMyMDEwMjY0LD
-g2NjM4NTM3LDEzMzYzMzgzMjQsMTYyNDM0NzQ1MCwxOTkxOTg1
+kxMjg2NzM2MiwtNTg2NjM4NTM3LDEzMzYzMzgzMjQsMTYyNDM0
-Nzg2XX0=
+NzQ1MF19
 -->